vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 ### Triggers for overall exercise

-I should do the overall exercise once before going out jogging, and once after coming back from jogging (and before any strength exercises).
+I should do the overall exercise once before going out jogging, and once after coming back from jogging and before any strength exercises.
 If I'm doing strength exercises without having gone jogging, I should make sure to do the overall exercise before strength exercise.

+If I do not plan to do strength exercises after returning from jogging, and I already did the standing-on-one-leg-with-eyes-closed exercise successfully on the first try before leaving, I may or may not do the standing-on-one-leg-with-eyes-closed exercise; it depends on my mood and time availability.
+However, if I was shaky with the standing-on-one-leg-with-eyes-closed exercise when I did it before going jogging, it's a good idea to do it after returning to verify that my balance is fine after the warmup of jogging (this is particularly relevant for colder months).

 On days where I cannot go jogging and am not doing strength exercises due to fatigue, sickness, time constraints, or weather, I should